Jacques Brichant

 Jacques "Jacky" Brichant (28 March 1930 – 9 March 2011) was a Belgian tennis player.
+He was ranked world No. 9 for 1957.
+Brichant was a clay court specialist and won many clay court tournaments in Europe.

 Brichant has played the most Davis Cup ties for his country.
 Brichant reached the semi-finals of the French Championships in singles in 1958 which he lost to eventual champion Mervyn Rose.
 Additionally he reached the French quarter-finals three times (1956, 1957, 1959).
 He won the national Belgian title 10 times.

 In 1950 he was the runner-up at the All England Plate event, a tennis competition held at the Wimbledon Championships consisting of players who were defeated in the first or second rounds of the singles competition.

+Brichant won the 1957 Monte Carlo Championships on clay defeating Hugh Stewart in the semifinal and Paul Rémy in the final.
+He also won the 1957 South of France Championships at Nice on clay defeating Pierre Darmon in the semifinal and Bobby Wilson in a long five set final.
+In 1960 he won the Biarritz International Championships against Jean-Noël Grinda.